amisr/resolvedvelocities/docs/configfile.rst

 USE_BEAMS: (Optional) A list of specific beam codes that should be used for the velocity reconstruction.
 If this field is omitted, all available beams from the experiment will be used.

-.. _mlatbinvert:
+.. _bin_vert:

-MLATBINVERT: The list of vertices that define each bin.
+BIN_VERT: The list of vertices that define each bin.
 These should be given in magnetic coordinates.
+See the :ref:`Velocity Bins <bins>` page for more details about how to specify these.

+.. _bin_reg_mlon:

+BIN_REG_MLON: The description of magnetic longitude spaceing for regular bins.
+The format is "start,stop,step,stride;" with different groups separated by a semicolon.
+See the :ref:`Velocity Bins <bins>` page for more details about how to specify these.

+.. _bin_reg_mlat:

+BIN_REG_MLAT: The description of magnetic latitude spaceing for regular bins.
+The format is "start,stop,step,stride;" with different groups separated by a semicolon.
 See the :ref:`Velocity Bins <bins>` page for more details about how to specify these.

 .. _marprot: